A Guide To Your Cardiff Stag Weekend

 Green city - There's more green space per person in Cardiff than any other major UK city, which is great news if you're looking for somewhere to park your hangovers and recuperate.

-Bangkok Café - For a totally different dining experience on your Cardiff stag party, head to this awesome Thai diner serving oriental grills and stir-fries with a twist.
+Bangkok Café - For a totally different dining experience, head to this awesome Thai diner serving oriental grills and stir-fries with a twist.
 Find out more...

 Viva Brazil - It turns out that Brazil do two things very well, football, and slow-roasted steaks.
 Samba down to this spectacular restaurant and wrap your laughing gear around some of the most delicious BBQ meats in the city.
 See more...

 Ten Mill Lane - This sharp-looking, sophisticated bar is seriously great with cocktails that are both unique and inventive.
 Try the Whipped Pig or Grandpa's Medicine for a truly awesome concoction.
 See more...